Tottenham Hotspur Stadium in London, home of Tottenham Hotspur FC

 Tottenham Hotspur Stadium is one of the world's most advanced sporting venues, opened in 2019 to replace the historic White Hart Lane on the same site.
 With a capacity of 62,850, it is the largest club stadium in London and features groundbreaking technology including the world's first dividing retractable pitch - one for football, one for NFL games.
 The stunning 17,500-seat single-tier South Stand is the largest in the UK, designed to create an intense atmosphere rivalling the great European stadiums.

 Located in Tottenham, North London, the stadium represents a £1 billion investment that anchors the regeneration of the local area.
 The striking exterior, Sky Walk experience, and world-class facilities have made it a must-visit destination for sports and architecture fans alike.
 Whether witnessing Spurs pursue silverware, taking the award-winning stadium tour, or enjoying the unique hospitality experiences, Tottenham Hotspur Stadium sets new standards for what a modern football venue can be - a worthy rival to Arsenal's Emirates across North London.
+Placed within the broader landscape of other Premier League grounds such as Emirates Stadium and London Stadium.

 Key Features